 Amazon EC2 Jenkins plugin

-In previous Jenkins in AWS post, we looked at the steps to install and run jenkins on AWS EC2 instace.
-In here we will see how to launch AWS EC2 instances as Jenkins slaves using EC2 plugin.
+In the previous Jenkins in AWS post, we covered installing and running Jenkins on an AWS EC2 instance.
+Here, weโ€™ll learn how to launch EC2 instances as Jenkins agents (slaves) on demand using the EC2 plugin.

-1. Go to Network & Security –> Security Groups –> Create Security Group
+1. Go to Network & Security โ†’ Security Groups โ†’ Create Security Group.

 • Name: AWS Cloud